richardpauldev/690-Final-Project-Report/README.md

 - **Survey & Developer Insights:**
   Designed and distributed a developer survey (n=14), collecting data on real-world experiences, tool usage, and perceived risks/benefits of automated dependency management in serverless environments.
 - **Security Findings:**
-  Identified critical security risks—such as version conflicts, hidden vulnerabilities, and the challenge of transparency and vendor lock-in in automated tools.
+  Identified critical security risks such as: version conflicts, hidden vulnerabilities, and the challenge of transparency and vendor lock-in in automated tools.
 - **Recommendations:**
   Offered actionable best practices, including stronger developer education, transparency in automation, and enhanced monitoring.